anujsoni3/BackupManager/README.md

 ## 🎯 Overview

-**NHPC Backup Manager Professional Edition** is an enterprise-grade backup management system designed specifically for NHPC (National Hydroelectric Power Corporation) infrastructure.
+**your Backup Manager Professional Edition** is an enterprise-grade backup management system designed specifically for your (National Hydroelectric Power Corporation) infrastructure.
 This comprehensive solution provides automated, scheduled, and on-demand backup capabilities for critical business data across multiple departments.

 ### Key Benefits